You can make a difference...

 Recordings:

-Bernie Green
+by Bernie Green

-from the Broadway Musical "Annie Get Your Gun" (1946)]
+[from the Broadway Musical "Annie Get Your Gun" (1946);

-Composers: Irving Berlin (ASCAP)
+Composer: Irving Berlin (ASCAP)

 Original Publisher: Irving Berlin Music Corp.
 (ASCAP)